 Optional Practical Training (OPT) is a form of temporary employment authorization for F-1 students, which allows them to gain practical experience in their field.
 Post-completion OPT occurs after a student has finished his/her degree program.
-A student approved for Post-completion OPT is authorized to work in the U.S. in a job directly-related to his/her field of study for 12 months.
+A student approved for Post-completion OPT is authorized to work in the U.S. in a job directly-related to his/her field of study for up to 12 months.
 F-1 students can apply for OPT following each higher degree level.

 If all of the below statements are TRUE, then you are eligible to apply for OPT: